meta-rust/meta-rust/README.md

 misbehaving packages.
 See `recipies/cargo/cargo_*.bb` for an example of how to do this.

+## Cargo

+Cargo may not work with the latest rust.
+You can either:

+  - use the system cargo:

+    CARGO_PROVIDED = "cargo-native"
+    ASSUME_PROVIDED += "${CARGO_PROVIDED}"

+  - or have cargo use a rust snapshot

+    PACKAGECONFIG_append_pn-cargo-native = " rust-snapshot"

+For now, we default to using the 'rust-snapshot' PACKAGECONFIG to avoid lots of failures.

 ## TODO

  - Include downloaded stage0 snapshot in `SRC_URI`